1,000+ Opportunities

 Get alerted about grants like this

-Save a search for “National Science Foundation (NSF) and USDA National Institute of Food and Agriculture” or related topics and get emailed when new opportunities appear.
+Get emailed when new opportunities from “National Science Foundation (NSF) and USDA National Institute of Food and Agriculture” or related funders appear.
+Free, weekly, unsubscribe anytime.

 U of M to lead new AI Institute focusing on climate-smart agriculture and forestry | Brief Brief Your Source for University News U of M to lead new AI Institute focusing on climate-smart agriculture and forestry The University of Minnesota will receive a $20 million grant over five years from the National Science Foundation (NSF) and the U.S. Department of Agriculture’s National Institute of Food and Agriculture (NIFA) to lead a new National Artificial Intelligence Research Institute.